 Who Invented Ferrari?
 The company was founded in 1939 by Enzo Ferrari, but they didn’t build their first vehicle until 1940.
 Their official inception is recorded as 1947 when they released their first badged vehicle.
 In their early years, the main focus was on race cars, and not as many road vehicles.

 Does Fiat own Ferrari?
+Who owns Ferrari now?
 Fiat did own 90% of the shares in the company, but they separated in 2015.
 At one time, Ford attempted to acquire Ferrari as well.
+Today, Ferrari is owned by public shareholders (67.09%), along with the Exor N.V holding company (22.91%), and Piero Ferrari (10.00%).

 Is Ferrari Italian?
 Yes, the company began in Italy in 1939 and remains there to this day.